 This card gives you the flexibility to earn miles at any property you can find through Hotels.com.
 And you’ll also be able to earn Hotels.com membership rewards as you shop, like special low rates and a free night stay for every 10 nights you pay for.

 If you’re not going to book through Hotels.com, this won’t be the card for you because the 1.25X miles you’ll earn for other purchases isn’t very rewarding.
 There are other travel credit cards that will probably be better for your spending habits.

-You’ll have two basic options when redeeming your miles.
+You’ll have three basic options when redeeming your miles.

 - Past travel expenses from the last 90 days can be paid for with miles using the Purchase Eraser system

 - New travel reservations can be booked with miles through Capital One’s website or by calling customer support